portlandfiles/portlandfiles.github.io/test.md

 Who is Norman Matthew Insley?
 ============

-**Matt Insley** is a self described 'Gender Critical ally to women' and a disc jockey in the Portland area.
+**Matt Insley** is a self described 'Gender Critical ally to women' and a musician in the Portland area.

 Mr Insley has been orchestrating a smear campaign against me for over a year now and it has come to my attention that there are several victims of the celebrity in question.